Programme Approval, Recognition, and Accreditation Rules 2025

 There is a suitable purpose statement.

-The structure (including components and learning outcomes), length and coherence of the whole New Zealand programme are adequate and appropriate and clearly meet the graduate profile and specification for the qualification as listed on the NZQCF.
+The structure (including components and learning outcomes), length and coherence of the whole New Zealand programme are suitable for the qualification it relates to.

 Any standards to be used in the New Zealand programme are to be identified.